opendaylight/genius/docs/specs/qos-shaping.rst

 The unified REST API for ovsdb port adjustment could be created if future release.
 The QoS engress queues and ingress rate limiting should be a part of this API.
 Usage
 =====
 User will configure unimgr service with egress rate limits.
-That will follow to process described above.
+The unimgr will create Ovsdb QoS and Queue using Ovsdb project.
+The netvirt qos service will be used in feature release.
+This queue will be used for egressing traffic of created service.

 Features to Install
 -------------------